Comments are welcome but please have the courtesy to sign your name. Unsigned comments will be deleted.

 He was told that his prayer for his friend could not be granted.
 "My friend!" exclaimed Miller.
 "I have not a worse enemy living than that man."

 "What!" rejoined Washington.
 "You have walked sixty miles to save the life of your enemy?
-That, In my judgment, puts the matter in a different light.
+That, in my judgment, puts the matter in a different light.
 I will grant you his pardon."

 The pardon was written, signed by General Washington and handed to Miller, who at once set out for West Chester, fifteen miles distant, where the execution was to take place on the afternoon of the same day.